Keyboard shortcuts

 • Some references come from a different Foundry module; those aren’t published here but it’s easy enough to figure out what they’re referenced from

-• Skills, weapons/armor, and equipment are not detailed here but can be found in the Foundry module
+• Skills, weapons/armor, etc. are not detailed here but can be found in the Foundry module

 Foundry Module